 The Yale University Library comprises three central libraries—Sterling Memorial Library, Beinecke Rare Book and Manuscript Library, and the Anne T. and Robert M. Bass Library—and twelve school and department libraries as well as many special collections.
-Third-largest among the university libraries in the United States, it includes more than fifteen million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
+Among the largest university libraries in the United States, it includes more than fifteen million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
 Students have access to the physical collections and study spaces of all the libraries at Yale, as well as to a full array of online and digital resources.
-For additional information, please visit www.library.yale.edu.
+For additional information, please visit http://web.library.yale.edu.

-The Irving S. Gilmore Music Library contains approximately 100,000 scores and parts for musical performance and study; 70,000 books about music; 35,000 LP recordings and compact discs; 11,600 microforms of music manuscripts and scores; 45,000 pieces of sheet music; 95,000 photographs; 4,000 linear feet of archival materials; 560 individual music manuscripts not forming a portion of a larger collection; 425 active subscriptions to music periodicals; and numerous electronic databases of books, scores, audio, and video.
+The Irving S. Gilmore Music Library contains approximately 121,000 scores and parts for musical performance and study; 81,000 books about music; 43,000 compact discs and recordings; 11,600 microforms of music manuscripts and scores; 45,000 pieces of sheet music; 95,000 photographs; 4,000 linear feet of archival materials; 650 individual music manuscripts not forming a portion of a larger collection; 425 active subscriptions to music periodicals; and numerous electronic databases of books, scores, audio, and video.
 The collection has been designed for scholarly study and reference, as well as to meet the needs of performing musicians.
 Fundamental to both purposes are the great historical sets and collected editions of composers’ works, of which the library possesses all significant publications.
 Special areas of collecting include theoretical literature of the sixteenth, seventeenth, and eighteenth centuries; chamber works of all periods for various instrumental combinations; an extensive collection of musical iconography, including 35,000 photos in the Fred Plaut Archives; the Galeazzi collection of Italian manuscripts; the manuscripts and papers of Leroy Anderson, Daniel Asia, Paul Bekker, Lehman Engel, Henry Gilbert, Benny Goodman, John Hammond, Thomas de Hartmann, Vladimir Horowitz, J. Rosamond Johnson, John Kirkpatrick, Ralph Kirkpatrick, Benjamin Lees, Goddard Lieberson, Ted Lewis, Red Norvo, Harold Rome, Carl Ruggles, E. Robert Schmitz, Franz Schreker, Robert Shaw, Kay Swift, Deems Taylor, Alec Templeton, Virgil Thomson, and Kurt Weill; the manuscripts of Leo Ornstein and Hershy Kay; and the works of noted composers formerly associated with Yale University as teachers or students.
 The last-named area includes the complete manuscript collection of Charles E. Ives, B.A.
 1898; the collection of documents concerning Paul Hindemith’s career in the United States; and the complete papers and manuscripts of David Stanley Smith, Horatio Parker, Richard Donovan, Quincy Porter, David Kraehenbuehl, Howard Boatwright, and Mel Powell.
 The library also houses the extensive Lowell Mason Library of Church Music, noted for its collection of early American hymn and tune books.
 Individual manuscript holdings include autograph manuscripts of J.S.
 Bach, Frederic Chopin, Johannes Brahms, Robert Schumann, and Franz Liszt.

 The holdings of the Irving S. Gilmore Music Library are complemented by other collections in the Yale library.
 Chief among these is the Historical Sound Recordings collection.
 Historical Sound Recordings currently holds more than 250,000 rarities that date back to the very beginning of sound recording and continue up to the present day.
 Oral History of American Music (OHAM) collects and preserves audio and video memoirs directly in the voices of major musical figures of our time.
 Thousands of recordings and transcripts are currently accessible.
 Collections in the Beinecke Rare Book and Manuscript Library at Yale, particularly the Frederick R. Koch Collection, the Speck Collection of Goethiana, the Yale Collection of American Literature, and the Osborn Collection, also hold valuable music materials.

-Another resource for Institute students is the Divinity Library, containing more than 500,000 volumes, 250,000 microforms, and 5,000 linear feet of manuscript and archival material.
-Its primary strengths are in the history of missions, Protestant, Catholic, and Orthodox; Christian doctrine, historical and constructive; biblical literature; and church history.
+Another resource for Institute students is the Divinity Library, containing more than 500,000 volumes, 270,000 microforms, and 5,000 linear feet of manuscript and archival material.
+Its primary strengths are in the history of missions, Protestant, Catholic, and Orthodox; Christian theology, historical and constructive; biblical literature; and church history.
 Among its collections is the Lowell Mason Collection of Hymnology, which was cataloged and made accessible to students and scholars through a grant from the Institute of Sacred Music.

 The Institute of Sacred Music maintains several small collections.
 These include a choral lending library of more than three thousand holdings, the Clarence Dickinson Organ Library, and a slide collection pertinent to the curriculum of the Institute.